hasankablawe/basketball_analysis/README.md

-# Real-Time Modular Basketball AI Analytics Pipeline
+# Basketball AI Analytics Pipeline

-An optimized, multi-model computer vision system engineered for live basketball video analytics.
-The pipeline integrates **RT-DETR** for anchor-free object detection, **Meta’s SAM 2** for temporal mask propagation, and a custom **YOLO Pose** architecture for 3D-to-2D spatial coordinate mapping via homography.
+This repository contains a modular, state-of-the-art computer vision pipeline for basketball video analysis.
+It detects and tracks players in real-time, projects their positions onto a 2D court representation, classifies teams based on jersey colors, and detects shot events (made or missed).

                           [ Raw Video Stream ]
                                    │